abdelrahmanalaa13/would-you-rather/README.md

 # Would You Rather Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This is the code for the final assessment project for Udacity's React & Redux course.

+It's built with React, Redux, React Router, & Redux Thunk.

+## Usage
+To get started developing right away:

+* install all project dependencies with `yarn install`
+* start the development server with `yarn start`

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.